ipl31/yaml-generator-for-hathitrust/field_guide.md

 ## Output File

+- **Input the directory in which the finished file should be placed:** Input the full directory path to wherever the file should be written (or overwritten).
+Uses python's os function to change directories while working, though for completeness' sake, it changes back to the current one as a part of wrapping up.
-- **What file to do you want to write this to?
-(Include extension, e.g. meta.yml)** designates the output file, in the same directory as the Python script.
+- **Name of the file to be created or overwritten (Include extension, e.g. meta.yml):** designates the output file, in the same directory as the Python script.
 If the file doesn't exist, it will be created.
 If it exists, this program will **overwrite** it, so exercise caution.
 It should end in .yml although the script will generate .txt/.xml/etc. but it will be formatted as YAML.
 Example input: meta.yml

 ## Information About Scanning